 Application forms should be completed and submitted with any supporting information for consideration with the appropriate application fee.

 Where appropriate, the application should be submitted with supporting documents such as drawings, environmental assessments and location plans.
 Dredge and disposal applications must be accompanied by a WFD assessment, sediment sampling and analysis results and a biosecurity risk assessment.

-How much do Marine Licence applications cost?
+How much do marine licence applications cost?

-Marine Licence applications fall under 3 different payment bands
+Marine licence applications fall under 3 different payment bands:

-Band 2 - types of Band 2 activities include:
+Types of Band 2 activities include: